xGabrielR/Price-Elasticity/README.md

 ---

-All orchestration and weekly schedule is using Airflow, in airflow you can re-run past runs with catchup=True, is possible to see all past executions in this prints below, is amazing, the complete workflow is here!
+All orchestration and weekly schedule is using Airflow, in airflow you can re-run past runs with `catchup=True`, is possible with this feature simulate past runs and get this execution dates of a task instance and send with enviroment variable to re-training batch job inside K8s to see and simulate every use case that you need to go back in past and explore "what is in this past" all past executions in this prints below, is amazing, the complete workflow is here and i can simulate production weekly use case!

 <img src="assets/dagrun_1.png">
 <img src="assets/dagrun_2.png">